-LOS ANGELES, CA, April 7, 2021—The State of Georgia Department of Corrections (DOC) has selected LEO Technologies as its sole source for phone monitoring transcription services.
-The selection follows a successful trial for the DOC.
+LOS ANGELES, CA, April 7, 2021—The State of Georgia Department of Corrections (GDC) has selected LEO Technologies as its sole source for phone monitoring transcription services.
+The selection follows a successful trial for the GDC.

 Since March 2020, Verus has monitored more than 7.5 million calls and delivered actionable evidence of criminal activity in 1,612 calls.
 The AWS natural language processing software embedded in Verus indicated the most frequent topics discussed among inmates and their outside sources that focused on weapons, contraband, cell phones, threats to inmates, gangs, homicides, assaults, and suicide.